jgpuckering/PrimesExperiments/AAA_README.txt

         }
     __C__

-This simple C function does the workhorse job of setting bit at regular step-sized intervals between the start and stop positions.
-A string bitmap is used because strings are easy to manipulate in both perl and C, and based on other solutions are likely the fastest to access and update.
-Though not as compact as the bit vectors we get from using vec() or Bit::Vector, the tradeoff of space vs time is worth it.
+This simple C function does the workhorse job of changing bytes at regular step-sized intervals between the start and stop positions.
+A string bitmap is used because strings are easy to manipulate in both perl and C, and based on other solutions seemed likely to be the fastest to access and update.
+Though not as compact as the bit vectors we get from using vec() or Bit::Vector, the trade off between memory space and execution time seems worth it -- at least for primes up to 1 million.

-Of course, the entire seive algorithm could be implemented in C.  But I crafted this routine as a perl analog of python's bytearray slicing with stepping feature.
-This was to enable a fair comparison between the languages.
+Of course, the entire sieve algorithm could be implemented in C.  But I crafted this routine as a perl analog of python's bytearray slicing with stepping feature.
+This was to enable a fairer comparison between the languages.
+After all, one could likely find an algorithm for which perl had some unique feature absent from python that would give it a significant advantage.
+If the objective is to compare language performance, one gets a distorted impression if a language happens to have a builtin feature that gives it an edge.

 The PrimePY_2.py algorithm